rmsmportier/Python_Base/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:b66b5626af
 ## Fix the Error

 Notice the string entered in script on right.
-Try running in the shell below by highlighting and pressing Ctrl-Enter:
+Try running in the iPython shell by highlighting and pressing Ctrl-Enter:

 Think about the type of error message you received.